 Scorecards can get quite complex depending on the number of variables, but you can keep it simple too.
-For example, you might use two metrics: value and effort.
+For example, you might use a 2x2 prioritization matrix comparing value and effort.
 Subtract effort from value to identify an overall score.

 Planning your releases

 Now that you have prioritized your backlog of features, you can move high-priority work to a current release or save for the future.
 Once assigned to a release, the requirements for each feature are typically defined by product managers in more detail.

 You may work cross-functionally with an engineering manager or scrum leader to make these decisions.
 For agile teams who are continuously iterating, product managers are regularly reviewing and reprioritizing their backlogs.

 A transparent, metrics-based approach helps you assess incoming requests.
 And you provide a predictable evaluation process for your team too.
 When everyone is reviewing features and making decisions using the same method, you can remove emotion from the process and make more informed decisions.

 Create and prioritize product features with ease.
 Get started with a free 30-day trial of Aha!
 Roadmaps.

 - What is a business model?

 - What is customer experience?